-The Council of the City of Lawrenceville, Lawrence County, Illinois met in regular session in the City Council Chambers of the City Hall Building on Thursday, August 10, 2017 at the hour of 7:00 p.m.
-The following Aldermen were present on roll call: Fritch, Holcomb, Courtney, Volkman, Stevens, Waldrop, Howder and Blacketer.
-Absent: None
+The Council of the City of Lawrenceville, Lawrence County, Illinois met in regular session in the City Council Chambers of the City Hall Building on Thursday, February 8, 2017 at the hour of 7:00 p.m.
+The following Aldermen were present on roll call: Fritch, Holcomb, Courtney, Volkman, Waldrop, Howder, Stevens and Blacketer.

 Mayor Wagner called the meeting to order.
 Waldrop gave the prayer.
 All present then recited the Pledge of Allegiance while facing the flag.